Monday, 5 January 2026

 Ans.
 A sheet of factory cotton.

-13. What kind of skylight is mentioned?
+15. What kind of skylight is mentioned?

 Ans.
 A frosted skylight.

-14. What does the photographer roll into the middle of the room?
+16. What does the photographer roll into the middle of the room?

 Ans.
 From behind.

-16. What does the photographer tear at with a hooked stick?
+18. What does the photographer tear at with a hooked stick?

 Ans.
 The cotton sheet and the window panes.

-17. Why does he tear at them?
+19. Why does he tear at the sheet and panes?

 Ans.
-He wants more light and air.
+Because he is frantic for light and air.

 Ans.
 A little black cloth.